farhankarisma/job-tracker/README.md

 it helps you trace your steps, organize your path, and bring clarity to the noise.

-Dedicated to my colleagues who are in the same battlefield to gain their dream internship/job!
+Dedicated to my colleagues who are in the same problem to gain their dream internship/job!